Academic Catalog

 U.S. Army/Air Force ROTC Scholarships

 Two-, three-, and four-year scholarships are available each year to selected students enrolled or will enroll in the Army ROTC program.
-The scholarships provide payment of all tuition, fees, a monthly tax-free payment of $250–$400 for the duration of the scholarship, not to exceed ten months for each year of the scholarship, and a flat-rate book allowance of up to $450 each semester.
+The scholarships provide payment of all tuition, fees, a monthly tax-free payment of $250–$400 for the duration of the scholarship, not to exceed ten months for each year of the scholarship, and a flat-rate books allowance for each semester.
 Additionally, the Professor of Military Science awards fee waiver scholarships to selected students.

 ROTC students are furnished free textbooks for military science courses.
 Students enrolled in the last two years of military science receive a book stipend per month during the school year, not to exceed ten months per year.